CLQCD/PyLatticeIO/README.md

 Just loading data into NumPy format is useless, and you should use these I/O samples along with your analysis script.

+The propagator will be rotated to DeGrand-Rossi basis.

 ## Returned NDArray
 | Type                 | shape                              | dtype        | Comment           |
 | -------------------- | ---------------------------------- | ------------ | ----------------- |